ofcourcy/TipTheTable/README.md

 # TipTheTable
 A little calculator I made for my dad to calculate the force required to tip a table.
-Useful for woodworkers or other projects.
+Useful for woodworkers or table tipping hobbyists.

-Allows you to input table and base lengths and weights.
-Output is in weight input units.
+Allows you to input tabletop and base lengths and weights.
+Inputs can be any unit as long as they are all consistent.
+Ouput is in the same unit as the input weight.

-Ugly but it works.
+I don't do frontend so be happy there is one at all :)

 Tested to be accurate within a few pounds